eddiesosera/skate-360/README.md

 Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
 The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.

 ### How to install

+1. download the latest version of [Angular CLI](https://angular.io/cli) on your machie.
+2. Download Postgres and set up a database
+3. clone the github repository using the URL
+4. Clone the backend of For the site using the URL.
+5. Launch the repo through [Visual Studio](https://code.visualstudio.com/).

 ### Installation